 Get FREE Vitamins for the children in your family.
 Kovac's Frey Pharmacy in Redondo Beach is part of the Healthy Kids Free Vitamins Program.
 For more information, call (310) 371-7541 or click here.

-On-going through December, 2016:Baby Care Basics, sponsored by Providence/Little Company of Mary.
+On-going through May 2017:Baby Care Basics, sponsored by Providence/Little Company of Mary.
 The three hour hands-on class series is designed to acquaint the parents-to-be with the skills necessary for taking care of the newborn.
 New parents will learn about the development of the baby, layettes, nutrition, bathing, feeding and child safety.
 Fee is $40.

 Health & Wellness Tips of the Month:

 The Importance of Physical Activity Engaging in regular physical activity is one of the most important things that people of all ages can do to improve their health.
 Physical activity strengthens bones and muscles, reduces stress and depression, and makes it easier to maintain a healthy body weight or to reduce weight if overweight or obese.
 Even people who do not lose weight get substantial benefits from regular physical activity, including lower rates of high blood pressure, diabetes, and cancer.
 Healthy physical activity includes aerobic activity, muscle strengthening activities, and activities to increase balance and flexibility.
 Adults should engage in at least 150 minutes of moderate-intensity activity each week, and children and teenagers should engage in at least one hour of activity each day.
 What Can Individuals and Families Do?

 Engage in at least 150 minutes of moderate-intensity activity each week (adults) or at least one hour of activity each day (children).
 Walk or bike short distances rather than driving.

 Supplement aerobic activities with muscle strengthening activities on two or more days a week that involve all major muscle groups.